-The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued to the Emory University Physician Assistant Program sponsored by Emory University.
-Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.
+The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued Status to the Emory University Physician Assistant Program sponsored by Emory University.
+Accreditation-Continued Status is granted when a currently accredited program is in compliance with ARC-PA Standards.